Unwind the Feminine

 This is a time that many of us are desperate to make a difference in the world.
 To nurture and nourish our relationships, community and environment.
 Yet the challenges of the modern world can seem so overwhelming and so extreme that it is almost paralysing.
 The tendency to turn and look the other way, or conversely to take rash action that may not always have the desired effect, is tempting.

-This course is about looking inwards to gently integrate past traumas, release stress and support vitality through the lens of yoga.
+This course is about looking inwards to gently unwind stress and anxiety, integrate past traumas and support vitality through the lens of yoga.
 This course is not about reinventing the wheel, but rather about learning how to lean into yoga in a way that we honour the first percept of the Yamas: Non-violence (ahimsa).
 The more aware we become of our own inner world the more empowered we become to stop perpetuating the cycle of violence which we might be inadvertently participating in.
 This could be through mindless consumerism, self-harm, toxic relationships or a general disregard/numbness for what is going on around us.

 The Patanjali Yoga Sutra 1.7 reminds us that the most valid form of knowledge is direct experience (pratyaksha).
 In 2018 I was given such training that I couldn’t have learned on a yoga mat.
 However, yoga had prepared me to be able to rise through challenge, and to come out through the other side with invaluable insights to share: